 As a business leader with close ties to the legal industry, I’ve been thinking a lot about data recently.
-Trends such as legal analytics, artificial intelligence, and machine learning continue to capture our imaginations and hold promise for changing how law is practiced.
+Trends such as legal analytics, artificial intelligence, and machine learning continue to capture our imaginations and hold promise for changing how the law is practiced.
 The data implications are vast and as a result, discussions of big data abound in the technology world.
-But will these trends deliver meaningful insights if what results is simply more or bigger data rather than better or smarter data?
+But will these trends deliver meaningful insights if what results is simply more or bigger data?
+What we need is smart data or better data.

-So, what makes data “smart”?
+So, what is “smart data’ and what goes into making my data “smart”?
 A couple of weeks ago in a company meeting, we posed that question to each of our teams.
 The Development team felt that “data in and of itself is not smart.
 The way it is reported, shared, and used makes it smart.”
 The Client Support team said, “It’s not the data that is smart, it is the process and user experience around the data that makes it smart.”
 Our Data Center IT gurus asserted, “What makes data smart is its secure and responsive availability.”
 And, finally, our sales staff contributed, “Smart data is the ability of the data to be whatever the client wants it to be, today and into the future.”
 These seemingly diverse definitions are actually quite interrelated as each represents a different aspect of what our clients tell us is critical to them relative to data.
 So perhaps the best definition of “smart data” combines all of these perspectives:

 Smart data is: